 Review of the Coral App

 Finding the main sections of the Coral mobile app is frankly not very challenging and that’s just the way it should be.
 The fewer number of options the better as far as most people are concerned, especially given the limited screen real estate that’s often available.
 The Coral mobile app has a nice design, everything is laid out well and the overall user experience is on a par with other top mobile betting apps that our reviewers have used.

-The Coral mobile app is big on sports betting and my word are there some options to choose from.
+The Coral mobile app is big on sports betting and, my word, are there some options to choose from.
 Being a company originating from the UK you will find plenty of football odds and specials including in-play betting.
-With racing being the other big betting sport the gee gees are also well covered.
+With racing being the other big betting sport the gee-gees are also well covered.
 You can watch live races on your mobile, too.
 In order to do to do this, look out for the ‘play’ icon (bottom right in the graphic) which will be next to the race selection & the race card.
-To qualify to watch live racing you just have to bet £1 or more on the race that you want to watch.
+To qualify to watch live racing you may need to put a bet on the race that you want to watch.